 The General Plan divides Irvine into large neighborhood districts called "planning areas."
 Each planning area includes a variety of land uses and is allocated a residential and/or nonresidential development potential.
-Policies in the General Plan identify public facilities standards for new development.
-Each planning area is intended to feature a distinct community character which results from the following components: road systems, architectural identity, density, parks, schools, greenbelts.
+Each planning area is intended to feature a distinct community character which results from the following components: road systems, architectural identity, density, parks, schools, and greenbelts.

-Planning areas are linked by streets and a series of off-road hiking, riding and bicycling paths.
-These linear parks are located along electrical transmission line easements, creeks and greenbelts which link the City in a north-south and east-west grid pattern.
+Planning areas are linked by streets and a series of off-road hiking, riding, and bicycling paths.
+These linear parks are located along electrical transmission line easements, creeks, and greenbelts which link the City in a north-south and east-west grid pattern.

-The multi-use activity corridor links the City in an east-west axis along the parallel roads of Barranca Parkway and Alton Parkway.
-A mix of public and private recreational, commercial and worship facilities is found in this area.

-Considered to be Orange County's most livable city, Irvine offers many recreational amenities with a wide variety of housing opportunities and a balance of employment opportunities.
+The east-west axis along the parallel roads of Barranca Parkway and Alton Parkway feature mix of recreational, commercial. and worship facilities.
+Irvine also offers many recreational amenities with a wide variety of housing opportunities and a balance of employment opportunities.